gmcln-rct/seaorgan/README.md

 <h1>Architectures and Technologies</h1>

 * Architecture and Technologies
-    * Vanilla Javascript
+    * JavaScript
-        * The plan is to use JavaScript as the core funtionality for the app
+        * Javascript will drive the core functionality of the app.

     * Web Audio API
-        * The plan is to use the Web Audio API, as opposed to the basic HTML 5 Player <video> tag;
+        * The plan is to use the Web Audio API, as opposed to the basic HTML 5 Player <audio> tag;
         * the Web Audio API allows for more flexibiliy in dealing with audio that is received beyond a single, one-time source.
     * Webpack
-        * Webpack will allow for a range of npm-based tools to increase the functionality oif te app.
+        * Webpack will enable the use of a range of npm-based tools to increase the functionality of the app.
     * Tone.js
         * Tone.js will allow for more nuanced, specific representation of sound of a specific instrument.